Want to Get Free Airport Lounge Access for a Plus-One? Here’s How.

 3. The Platinum Card® from American Express

-In August 2023, The Platinum Card® from American Express (annual fee: $695, see rates and fees) raised its additional cardholder fee to $195 per user.
-Prior to that, the fee was a mere $175 total for up to first three users (less than $60 each) plus $175 per user number four and beyond.
+The Platinum Card from American Express (annual fee: $695, see rates and fees) charges $195 per additional cardholder.
 While additional Platinum cardholders receive more benefits overall than authorized users of other premium cards, at $195 per user it’s worth doing a cost-benefit analysis on how many users to actually add.

 Additional cardholder fee: $195 each

-Airport lounge access: Access to 40+ Centurion Lounges for users and Escape Lounges – The Centurion Studio Partner for users and up to two guests.
-Access to Delta Sky Club airline lounges for users.
-Each also gets a Priority Pass membership, allowing access to 1,300+ lounges around the world with two guests.
-This membership does not include credits at Priority Pass restaurants.
+Airport lounge access: Access to 50+ Centurion Lounges for users and Escape Lounges – The Centurion Studio Partner for users and up to two guests.
+Access to Delta Sky Club airline lounges for users (no guests).
+Each also gets a Priority Pass membership, allowing access to 1,600+ lounges around the world with two guests.

 Global Entry/TSA PreCheck credits: Yes, up to $120 per user every four years.

-Hotel benefits: Gold status in Hilton Honors and Marriott Bonvoy plus access to Fine Hotels & Resorts and the Hotel Collection from American Express, granting cardholders travel perks like dining credits, late checkout, and space-available upgrades.
+Hotel benefits: Each user can get Gold status in Hilton Honors and Marriott Bonvoy (enrollment required) plus access to Fine Hotels & Resorts and the Hotel Collection from American Express, granting cardholders travel perks like dining credits, late checkout, and space-available upgrades.

 4. Citi®/AAdvantage® Executive World Elite Mastercard®